Certificate III in Wall and Floor Tiling (CPC31320)

 Elective Units (examples – may vary by provider)

-Electives are chosen to suit workplace needs and may vary between training providers.
+Elective units are chosen to suit workplace needs and may vary between training providers in accordance with packaging rules specified by training.gov.au.

 CPC31320 Certificate iii in wall and floor tiling